 I love a good traditional spaghetti.
 I was raised on it and can still shovel in a plateful today.
-But doing that always leaving me feel blah afterward.
-Like I need a nap and a few hours to reevaluate my life decisions.
+But when I’m done eating it I need a nap and a few hours to reevaluate my life decisions.
 Anyone else?

 Instead of regular noodles I use spaghetti squash.
 My husband approves and he’s a seriously picky eater so he’s my barometer for whether it works or not.
 He says it does.